JavidSalmanov/Nagios-plugin/README.md

-# Nagios plugin for checking up time at FreeBSD
+# Nagios plugin for checking up time at FreeBSD and Linux